 This type of traumatic injury occurs when an object penetrates the skull and damages the brain.
 One part of the brain may be damaged.
 Damage can also occur to a larger area of the brain.

 When a penetrating brain injury occurs, damage to the brain may occur in one area or a larger region.

 Copyright © Nucleus Medical Media, Inc.

-Penetrating brain injuries may be caused by any object or external force, such as: Fall, which could cause a piece of the skull to break off and penetrate the brainMotor vehicle accidentGunshot wound to the headStab wound to the headSports-related injuryAbuse (being struck on the head with an object)
+Penetrating brain injuries may be caused by any object or external force, such as: Fall, which could cause a piece of the skull to break off and penetrate the brainMotor vehicle accidentGunshot wound to the headStab wound to the headSports-related injuryAbuse, such as being struck on the head with an object

-Factors that increase your chance of a penetrating brain injury include: Being elderly (higher risk of falls) or younger (higher risk of motor vehicle accidents)Abusing alcohol
+Factors that increase your chance of a penetrating brain injury include: Being elderly (higher risk of falls) or younger (higher risk of motor vehicle accidents)Alcohol use disorder

 drug abuseBeing in a violent environmentPlaying high-impact sports

 A penetrating brain injury is very serious and can lead to death.
 Gunshot wounds to the head are often fatal.
-The symptoms, though, vary depending on what caused the injury and how severe it is.
-Symptoms may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function
+Symptoms vary depending on what caused the injury and how severe it is.
+They may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function

 Loss of movement or sensation in the limbs—